-Electrical flow through a circuit can be interrupted due to a blown fuse or a malfunctioning circuit breaker, or a fully functioning tripped breaker.
+Electrical flow through a circuit can be interrupted due to a blown fuse, a malfunctioning circuit breaker, or a fully functioning tripped breaker.
 Both of these are in place to prevent overheating of wiring or electrical fires.
 An overload occurs when too much current is traveling through a wire, which causes it to get hot.
 A fuse is designed to melt and break when there is an overload, thus causing a circuit to fail, which can lead to a power outlet not working.
 A breaker is also designed to respond to an overload by shutting off the electricity to the circuit involved.
 A fuse has to be replaced, but a breaker can be reset manually.

 An outlet may not be working if there is an opening in the circuit it is attached to.
 This is a point in the circuit where an electrical current is unable to pass.
 The most common reason for this to happen is because of a loose wire, which could be the cause of a wall outlet not working.
 An open circuit can also occur if a wire has deteriorated or there is some kind of break or gap in the wiring.

 A short is another reason that a breaker will trip, cutting off the flow of electricity to a circuit and causing one or more electrical outlets to stop working.
 When a wire runs hot, a short can occur when an unintended connection forms with a ground wire or anything else that provides a path to the earth.
 This will cause some or all of the electricity to run off the circuit, thus tripping a breaker.
 If the circuit also has a ground-fault interrupting device it will also cut the circuit in the same way as the breaker.